 Exposure to Israeli currency

-Securities (stocks and bonds) on the TASE are bought and sold in Israeli Shekels (NIS), providing the foreign investor currency diversification.
+When you buy securities (stocks and bonds) on the TASE, you buy them in Israeli Shekels (NIS).
+This provides the foreign investor currency diversification.
 There are other investment vehicles to hedge against foreign currency fluctuations and investment mechanisms to index to a particular currency, such as foreign currency options, futures and forwards.

 Other financial vehicles